What does the best* trauma insurance consist of?

 Trauma insurance will only cover the conditions listed in the insurance policy.
 These are typically very specific, such as kidney failure, cancer, loss of one or more limbs, blindness and other severe issues.
 To find the best trauma insurance policy* it helps to know your options and what to expect from different policies.

-The best trauma insurance policies* will generally cover more conditions than can be listed here, and these conditions will vary depending on the policy.
-However, almost all of them will cover the following in some form:
+A trauma insurance policy will generally cover more conditions than can be listed here, and these conditions will vary depending on the policy itself.
+A good quality policy should cover the major traumatic events including:

 - Cancer.
 Provided it is diagnosed after you take out the policy and not before